 In this post I’ll share my thoughts on offering formal coaching or consulting services.
 Many people have asked me about this since I started blogging in 2004.
 If you have no interest in this topic, you can safely skip this post.

 I’ve always turned down formal consulting requests because I didn’t like the idea of charging money for helping people one-on-one.
 I also figured it was more effective to focus on one-to-many communication outlets like blogging, speaking, or writing a book, since I’d be able to reach more people that way.
-But after seeing the kind of impact Erin’s readings have had on some of her clients, and coupled with my goal of making StevePavlina.com ad-free by the end of the year, I’m giving this idea serious consideration now.
+But given my goal of making StevePavlina.com ad-free by the end of the year, I’m giving this idea serious consideration now.

 I’ve been helping people on a one-on-one basis for nearly a decade, dating back to my computer gaming industry days.
 I’ve always done it for free and very informally, usually via email or the forums, but sometimes by phone or in-person.
 Since this isn’t a core part of my business and doesn’t generate any income, I never bothered to formalize or structure it.
 However, because of the volume of requests I receive each day, this means that I help people in a very haphazard and random way.
 On any given day, I might answer a few requests personally and then refer everyone else to the forums.